ISACA New York Metropolitan Chapter Bylaws

 - A. Chapter Committees have the following general responsibilities:

-- Prepare and submit a written charter, strategic plan that incorporates Committee goals and objectives, and budget for the Chapter year to the Chapter Board for approval at the August Chapter Board meeting.
+- Prepare and submit a written charter, a strategic plan that incorporates Committee goals and objectives, and a budget for the Chapter year to the Chapter Board for approval at the August September Chapter Board meeting.

 - Ensure adequate and appropriate staffing and other resources are established to accomplish the strategic plan of the Committee and meet deadlines, as appropriate.